irisonia/StarWarsSnakeGame/README.md

 May The Force Be With You.<br>
 :heart::heart::heart:

-To install (Note: There is a different version for Ubunto/Debian, see below):
+To install (See note below for Ubuntu/Debian):
 ```
 git clone https://github.com/irisonia/StarWarsSnakeGame.git
 cd StarWarsSnakeGame